Almora district: Culture and literature

-Almora was also the site of the dance academy set up by Udai Shankar, danseuse, in 1938 – several well-known Indian and French dancers trained there.
+Almora was also the site of the dance academy set up by dancer Udai Shankar in 1938 – several well-known Indian and French dancers trained there.
 The Almora dance academy was housed in Pine Lodge on the outskirts of the town (Ranidhara).
 The site has views of the Himalayas and the city.

 "In these hills, Nature’s hospitality eclipses all that man can ever do.
 The enchanting beauty of the Himalayas, their bracing climate and the soothing green that envelops you, leave nothing more to be desired.
 I wonder whether the scenery of these hills and the climate are to be surpassed, if equalled, by any of the beauty spots of the world.
 After having been for nearly three weeks in the Almora hills, I am more than ever amazed why our people need to go to Europe in search of health."